 Unlike the Apple Watch HRV monitoring, this app does not automatically track your HRV.
-You will not be able to see hourly trends or trends co-relating with your exercise schedule unless you manually take a HRV reading.
+You will not be able to see hourly trends or trends co-relating to your exercise schedule unless you manually take an HRV reading.

-The developer is currently adding new features to the HRV tracker app and we hope that it evolves into a more sophisticated offering since it costs $6.50 to download the app.
+The developer is currently adding new features to the HRV tracker app, and we hope that it evolves into a more sophisticated offering since it costs money to download the app.

 Samsung Stress score is based on underlying HRV Values

-If you own the Galaxy Watch 2 or Galaxy Watch 3, you can get your continuous stress scores using the Samsung Health app.
+If you own the Galaxy Watch Active 2/3 or the Wear OS Galaxy Watch 4/5, you can get your continuous stress scores using the Samsung Health app.

 Stress management techniques work by measuring the activities/arousal of the autonomic nervous system (ANS), where high arousal is considered a sign of stress.

-For example, the arousal of ANS leads to changes in the physiology that may be easily measured via changes in heart rate, skin conductance, blood pressure, respiration, brain wave patterns via electroencephalography (EEG).
+For example, the arousal of ANS leads to changes in physiology that may be easily measured via changes in heart rate, skin conductance, blood pressure, respiration, and brain wave patterns via electroencephalography (EEG).

 Stress measurement techniques on smartwatches such as the Galaxy watch rely on the measurement of heart-rate variability (HRV).
 Measurements of HRV may be based on time-domain analysis or frequency-domain analysis.